youweiliang/Multi-view_Graph_Learning/README.md

     2. Recompile the helper functions by running `minmax_install` in folder `MinMaxSelection`.
     3. Recompile `consistent_graph_dca` following guidance in [this README](https://github.com/youweiliang/Multi-view_Graph_Learning/tree/master/graph_learning_cpp).
 And move compiled file `consistent_graph_dca.mex???` (the filename extension depends on your system) to folder `consistent_graph_learning`.
 * Using with C++ or C
 For folks without MATLAB and for industrial usage, the Consistent Graph Learning algorithm is coded in C++ (or C with slight modification).
-An MATLAB implementation should be simple following the algorithm in the paper and may be faster than a C++ implementation without MKL, since the bottleneck of the Consistent Graph Learning algorithm lies in large matrix multiplication and MATLAB internally uses MKL for matrix multiplication.
+A MATLAB implementation should be simple by following the algorithm in the paper and maybe faster than a C++ implementation _without_ MKL, since the bottleneck of the Consistent Graph Learning algorithm lies in large matrix multiplication and MATLAB internally uses MKL for matrix multiplication.
 Therefore, if using C++ implementation, it is highly recommended to install MKL (it's free).
 See [this README](https://github.com/youweiliang/Multi-view_Graph_Learning/tree/master/graph_learning_cpp).

 ### Example usage
 ```MATLAB